owncloud/ocis/docs/extensions/storage/namespaces.md

 | https://demo.owncloud.com/s/piLdAAt1m3Bg0Fk | public link |

 {{< hint >}}
-The `dir` parameter alone cannot be used to look up the directory, because the path for a file may be different depending on the currently logged in user:
+The `dir` parameter alone cannot be used to look up the directory, because the path for a file may be different depending on the currently logged-in user:
 - User A shares his `/path/to/Photos` with User X.
 - User B shares his `/other/path/to/Photos` with User X and Y.
 - User A shares his `/path/to/Photos` with User Y.